Have you ever wondered if you could place other plants next to rosemary in the garden?

 Harvesting

 Rosemary is easy to harvest for cooking or preserving.
-Once your rosemary plant is established, you can begin harvesting sprigs from it.
+Once your rosemary plant is established, you can begin harvesting sprigs.

-To harvest rosemary sprigs, use scissors or pruning shears and cut sprigs that are 6 to 8 inches in length.
+To harvest rosemary sprigs, use scissors or pruning shears to cut the sprigs.

 Harvest sprigs that have healthy, green foliage.
 Avoid any sprigs that have started to turn brown.

 Also, cut sprigs just above a set of leaves.
-This will allow new growth to sprout from that point.
+Doing so will allow new growth to sprout from that point.

 How to Store Rosemary

-To preserve your rosemary harvest, proper storage is key.
+Proper storage is needed to preserve your rosemary harvest.
 Here are some tips to keep your rosemary fresh for months:

 The easiest way to store rosemary long-term is by drying the sprigs.
 Rinse the sprigs and pat them dry with a paper towel.

-Check periodically to ensure there is no moisture building up.
+Check periodically to ensure that no moisture is building up.
 When dry, remove the leaves from the stems and store them in an airtight container.

-Dried rosemary will last 6 to 12 months.
-You can also strip the rosemary sprigs straight from the garden and lay them on a baking sheet to dry completely before storing them.
+Dried rosemary lasts 6 to 12 months.
+You can also strip rosemary sprigs straight from the garden and lay them on a baking sheet to dry completely before storing them.

 Another option is to freeze sprigs of fresh rosemary.
 Next, rinse, pat dry, and place whole sprigs in freezer bags, squeezing out excess air before sealing.

-Frozen rosemary will last up to a year.
+Frozen rosemary will last for up to a year.

 Where to Buy Seeds

-One of the best places to find rosemary and other seeds is your local garden center or nursery.
-They will have seeds that are suitable for growing in your area and climate.
+Your local garden center or nursery is one of the best places to find rosemary and other seeds.
+They will have seeds suitable for growing in your area and climate.

 Takeaway

 So there you have it—a few of the best companion plants for your rosemary bush.
-By pairing your rosemary with plants that have similar light and water needs, you’ll ensure healthy and happy growth for all.
+You’ll ensure healthy and happy growth by pairing your rosemary with plants with similar light and water needs.

 Add comment